odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

 has not been a reconciliation, the invoice will remain in the Open state until you have entered the payment.

-A typical journal entry generated from a payment will look like as
+A typical journal entry generated from a payment will look like this:
-follows:

 +-----------------------+---------------+----------------+-------------+--------------+
 | **Account**           | **Partner**   | **Due date**   | **Debit**   | **Credit**   |